jgomez352/The-Memory-Game/README.md

 ##Rule
 1. The timer starts as soon as one card is turnedover.
 2. Every card paring counts as a move.
+3. Points formula.
+(Number of Stars * 20000) / Total amount of milliseconds.

 ###Code Notes
 Two key events were added to the code to help the game feel more smooth.